01-edu/public/subjects/devops/orchestrator/audit/README.md

 ##### Ask the following questions to the group or student

-- What is infrastructure as code and what is the advantages of it?
+- What is infrastructure as code and what are the advantages of it?

 - Explain What is a K8s manifest.